City Hall is pressing ahead with a partnership with Park City Mountain Resort to jointly plan and build a garage and transit hub at the resort base.

 PCMR sees the partnership as important as it prepares for major development on its parking lots, anchored by Woodward Park City.
 A garage and transit hub would be an important part of the work on the parking lots.
 City Hall, meanwhile, has long supported expanding its public transit infrastructure as a way to reduce traffic.

 The lifespan of a City Hall-controlled entity known as the Lower Park Avenue Redevelopment Agency was extended at that time from 2015 until 2030.
 The agency brings in money through tax increments -- essentially most of the property taxes paid above the 1990 level.
-The Redevelopment Agency is willing to fund up to $10 million toward the cost of a transit hub, a garage and related infrastructure.

 The meeting on Thursday was meant to poll the elected officials again before additional research is started into the projects.